Ron Pettigrew Christian School: Sports

 In the school's inaugural year (1989-1990), despite not having a gymnasium (a gym was added in 2008), the high-school girls basketball team won the BC provincial championship.
 They would repeat that victory in 1991 with a record of 31–3.
 The same girls won the provincial title as Bethel Christian School in 1989.
 The team played all over Western Canada and made headlines as they "Turned Tragedy Into Inspirational Fire."
 The members of the team were: Jeanette Bailey, Heather Bailey, Susan Stanley, Allison Casseleman, Christy Wiebe, Danette Blouin, Diane Henderson, Paige Huzel, and Jody Eldridge.
 The team was coached by John Bailey and Joanne Haukenfrers.

 The high school boys basketball team placed second in provincials in 1992, followed by 3rd and 5th-place finishes in the following years.
 In 2016, the Senior Boys basketball team won BC 1A provincials.

-Building

-Ron Pettigrew Christian School is expanding their current building with the addition of five new classrooms and a large common area.

-In 2013-2014 a new playground was added.
-The updated structure replaced the wooden jungle gym, creating a fun, safe area.